Maine shooting suspect Joseph Eaton shot his parents and two others

 He added that “a few days ago, he was released from Windham Correctional Center, where he was serving about two years for aggravated assault.
 He was picked up I believe on April 14 at the Windham correctional facility by his mother Cynthia and they drove to the residence in Bowdoin where the murders occurred”.

-The authorities didn’t specify when the killings occurred.
-A friend of the Egers discovered the bodies after making several attempts to contact the couple and eventually went over to check in on them.
+The authorities didn’t specify when the killings took place – a friend of the Egers discovered the bodies after making several attempts to contact the couple and eventually went over to check in on them.

 When asked about the suspect’s living arrangements, Col Ross said, “He's been in jail for two years and [on] April 14 of this year his mother picked him up at the Wyndham Correctional Facility”.